2020 Vault Rankings

 The early days

-In 1926, James O. McKinsey, CPA and University of Chicago accounting professor, founded the business to give local companies financial and accounting advice.
+In 1926, James O. McKinsey, founded the business to give local companies financial and accounting advice.
 Before long, he realized that clients' financial data could be interpreted to help make better management decisions.
-Thanks to this innovation, McKinsey is credited with the idea of using consultants, or "management engineers" for the first time.
-And although the firm is his namesake, it was one of his protégés, Marvin Bower, who is most remembered for shaping the direction of the firm.
+Thanks to this innovation, McKinsey is credited with the idea of using consultants, or "management engineers", for the first time.
+Although the firm is his namesake, it was one of his protégés, Marvin Bower, who is most remembered for shaping the direction of the firm.

-Most notably, Bower is known for molding the McKinsey culture, mainly through a three-part code of conduct outlining certain ideals consultants were to uphold-something that remains in place today.
+Most notably, Bower is known for molding the McKinsey culture, mainly through a three-part code of conduct outlining certain ideals consultants were to uphold—something that remains in place today.
 Among these values are putting client interests ahead of those of the firm, giving superior service and maintaining the highest ethical standards.
-Consultants are also instructed to be absolutely truthful with the client, regardless of whether the client disagrees.
-Perhaps the most infamous part of the code is to protect the privacy of clients; to this day, McKinsey never publicizes its big-name clients, nor does it tout successful engagements.
-Despite this, the firm doesn't lack for publicity, since the secrecy surrounding its work is itself often the focus of media attention.
+Bower, who joined the firm in 1933 and later served as managing director, first articulated the consultant's obligation to advocate for what he or she believes to be true.

 Degrees of success